Q: Can San Francisco really do this?

 Q: How is this different from our old public housing?

-In many parts of the world, including parts of Europe and Asia, publicly-owned housing is the backbone of modest-income and middle-class communities.
-This measure was written with the advice of immigrants from Europe and Asia who grew up in municipal housing and want to show Americans just how good it can be.
-We also collaborated with former SF Housing Authority staff, SF planners, housing activists, and other policy wonks to find exactly where we were going wrong.
+In many parts of the world, including parts of Europe, Asia, and South America, publicly-owned housing is the backbone of no-income, low-income, and moderate-income communities.
+This measure originated from the experiences of immigrants from Europe and Asia who grew up in municipal housing.
+Over more than four years of developing the measure, we've met with former SF Housing Authority staff, SF planners, public housing tenants and organizers, City departments, environmental groups, labor unions, and other policy wonks to find exactly where we were going wrong.
 The difference boils down to investment and accountability.

-In SF, we didn't hold our local elected officials accountable for federal public housing, and the federal government seriously defunded maintenance over several decades.
+In SF, we couldn't hold our local elected officials accountable for federal public housing, and the federal government seriously defunded maintenance over several decades.
 This measure changes who's accountable for the housing — instead of the federal government, you, the Mayor, and the Board of Supervisors have a say.
-On top of that, we've crafted the measure to ensure that housing complexes remain self-sustainable in terms of rent covering costs, so the city can keep expanding its stock of permanently affordable municipal housing.
+On top of that, we've written the measure to ensure that housing complexes remain self-sustainable in terms of rent covering costs, so the City can keep expanding its stock of municipal housing each year.

 Q: If we win, how do I apply to live there?

-For vacant units (new construction or folks naturally moving out), there will be an application process, and you'll have to live or work in SF as described in our "Details" page.
-Specifically, you'll have to prove SF residency, student, or work status, and pledge not to own a "second home" or rent a unit elsewhere in the city if you're accepted.
-After that, there will be regular monthly lotteries for new applicants, for any vacant units created by new construction or tenants choosing to move out.
+For vacant units (new construction or folks moving out), there will be an application process, and you'll have to live or work in SF as described in our "Details" page.
+Specifically, you'll have to prove SF residency status, work status, or Certificate of Preference status, and pledge not to own a "second home" or rent a unit elsewhere in the city if you're accepted.
+After that, you'll be entered in a lottery, and may qualify for a preference if you live in the same neighborhood as a unit or are a displaced tenant.

-If you're currently renting and your building is bought by the city to keep it permanently affordable, you will be guaranteed your original unit, regardless of your income or residency.
+If you're currently renting and your building is bought by the city to keep it permanently affordable, you will be guaranteed your original unit, regardless of your income.

 Q: Does this measure put more land back in the public trust?

 Yes, absolutely!
-We require both public ownership and public management of the land used for housing, with all profits reinvested back into creating more affordable municipal housing under this program.
-The Mayor's Office of Housing will hire qualified staff to help manage properties and its portfolio.
+We require both public ownership of the land used for housing, with all profits reinvested back into creating more municipal housing under this program.
+The Mayor's Office of Housing will hire qualified staff to help manage properties and its portfolio, during the 2-year implementation period before housing goals go into effect.
 We also ensure public accountability with annual financial audits, as well as a performance audit every three years to check the program is on track to meet its goals.

-Q: Why is this separate from the San Francisco Housing Authority?
+Q: Why is this separate from the San Francisco Housing Authority or the HUD system?

-Our measure introduces democratic oversight from both Community Councils and the Board of Supervisors, and uses the City's examination and hiring process to ensure qualified, unionized employees are retained.
-We also ensure adequate funding for maintenance in the long run.
+What have we learned from history?
+Our measure ensures adequate funding for maintenance in the long run.
+We also introduce democratic oversight and accountability from both tenants (Community Councils) and the Board of Supervisors, and use the City's examination and hiring process to ensure qualified, unionized employees are retained and paid well.